R v Tutton: Analysis

-Justice McIntyre and L'Heureux-Dube were of this opinion: the test for negligence is that of the objective test.
+Justice McIntyre and L'Heureux-Dube were of this opinion: the test for negligence is objective.
 The justices were unable to see any difference in principle between cases arising from an omission to act and those involving acts of commission.
 In fact, s.
 219 states that one is criminally negligent who, in doing anything or omitting to do anything that it is his duty to do, shows wanton or reckless disregard...
-The objective tests focuses on the conduct of the accused, as opposed to his intention or mental state.
+The objective test focuses on the conduct of the accused, as opposed to his intention or mental state.
 What is punished, in other words, is not the state of mind, but the consequences of mindless action.
 The use of the word “reckless” in the context of s.
 219 does not employ its meaning of the extended definition of intention or malice, but rather employs the term as part of a definition of conduct which amounts to “negligence” in a criminal context.
 In other words, the word “reckless” in s.
-219 does not call for the use of subjective Mens Rea when determining negligence.
-If the distinction is not kept up, the dividing line between traditional Mens Rea offences and the offence of criminal negligence will become blurred.
+219 does not call for the use of subjective mens rea when determining negligence.
+If the distinction is not kept up, the dividing line between traditional mens rea offences and the offence of criminal negligence will become blurred.
 Having said that, the Justices emphasized that the application of the objective test in s.
 219 cannot be made in a vacuum.
 Events occur within the framework of other events and actions and, when deciding on the nature of the questioned conduct, surrounding circumstances must be considered.
 The decision must be made on a consideration of the facts existing at the time and in relation to the accused's perception of those facts.
 Since the test is objective, the accused's perception of the facts is not to be considered for the purpose of assessing malice or intention, but only to form a basis for a conclusion as to whether or not the accused's conduct, in view of his perception of the facts, was reasonable.
 In other words, it is no defense to say, on the subjective level, “I was being careful” or “I believed I could do what I did without undue risk”.
 The defense arises only if that belief was reasonably held.
 This is particularly true where, as here, the accused has raised the defense of mistake of fact.
-In the case of Pappajohn, it was held that the honest belief of a fact need not be reasonable, because its effect would be to deny the existence of the requisite Mens Rea.
+In the case of Pappajohn, it was held that the honest belief of a fact need not be reasonable, because its effect would be to deny the existence of the requisite mens rea.
 The situation is different, however, where the offence charged rests upon the concept of negligence.
-In such a case, an unreasonable, though honest, belief on the part of the accused would be negligently held.
+In such a case, an unreasonable, though honest, belief on the part of the accused could be negligently held.